5 Ways to Protect Your Loved Ones by Having a Will

 3. Name Your Own Executors in your Will

-Problem: If you die without a will, the court will appoint an administrator of your estate based on the order specified in the Texas Probate Code.
+Problem: If you die without a will, the court will appoint an administrator of your estate based on the order specified in the Texas Estates Code.

 Benefit: If you die with a will, the court will appoint the executor(s) named in your will before considering any other individuals.